-The Department of Campus Safety conducted an unannounced fire evacuation exercise on December 15, 2017.
+An unannounced fire evacuation exercise was held on December 5, 2018.
 The purpose of the exercise was to enhance the preparedness and safety of the College community by testing the internal fire alarm evacuation procedures of staff, faculty and students in accordance with internal campus procedures.
-As well, it tested the RV Fire Alarm Notification System and newly installed Fire Alarm equipment.
-Coordination and communication between the Department of Campus Safety and College Evacuation Marshals were also tested.
+As well, it tested the College Fire Alarm Notification System.
+Coordination and communication between the Department of Campus Safety and College Evacuation Marshals was also tested.

-The exercise focused on three emergency response capabilities: Alert & Warning, Response and Planning.
+The exercise focused on three emergency response capabilities: Planning, Alert & Warning, and Response.